drhsqlite/fossil-mirror/www/hooks.md

   *  The exit code from the after-receive script is ignored.

-  *  The standard intput to the after-receive hook is a list of new artifacts, one per line.
+  *  The standard input to the after-receive hook is a list of new artifacts, one per line.
 The first token on each line is the hash of the new artifact.
 After the hash is a human-readable text description of what the artifact represents.